pantzed/new-here/README.md

 # New Here
 ## Description
-New Here is a social app for finding group and individual activities when moving to or visiting a new place.
+New Here is a social app for finding group and individual activities when moving to, or visiting, a new place.
 The app allows users to create a profile, join events, and create new events.
-In addition, each event has a live chat feed for joiners of an event to communicate with each other.
 Events are location based, so changing your locations changes the events available to you in that area.

 ## User Stories
 ### Users should be able to ...
-* create an account or login with google
+* create an account or login to an existing account
 * create a profile
-* add a profile img
 * edit their profile information
 * delete their profile
 * see all available events
-* look at specific events
+* look at specific event details
 * join an event
 * leave an event
+* delete an event
+* create an event

+### Features to be developed
 * chat with others who have joined the same event
-* create an event
-* edit a created event
-* delete a created event
+  * Socket Library: Socket.io
+* limit event editing and deleting to the admin of that event
+* use google authentication at login
+* profile map displays location of all suggested events
+* bind locations to events and only show events when a users is at the same location

 ## Comps
 See 'comps' directory for wireframes